stackitcloud/stackit-cli/docs/stackit_ske_kubeconfig_login.md

 ### Examples

 ```
-  Get a login kubeconfig for the SKE cluster with name "my-cluster".
+  Get an admin, login kubeconfig for the SKE cluster with name "my-cluster".
+This kubeconfig does not contain any credentials and instead obtains valid admin credentials via the `stackit ske kubeconfig login` command.
+  $ stackit ske kubeconfig create my-cluster --login

+  Get an IDP kubeconfig for the SKE cluster with name "my-cluster".
 This kubeconfig does not contain any credentials and instead obtains valid credentials via the `stackit ske kubeconfig login` command.
-  $ stackit ske kubeconfig create my-cluster --login
+  $ stackit ske kubeconfig create my-cluster --idp

   Use the previously saved kubeconfig to authenticate to the SKE cluster, in this case with kubectl.
   $ kubectl cluster-info